I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 "snake/snakes/copper-scaled snake"	"'Shrinks year by year as its curse works out,' he remarks, to the air.
 'It won't be much more than a grub when the spell ends.
 I could look - but I don't like to go that far ahead.'"

 To say string placement:
-	if cubbyholes are fixed in place and cubbyholes are in location begin;
-		say "Then he rises and tucks the strand into one of the cubbyholes; and the moment his hand leaves it, it grows old and dry and brittle as though it has been lying there for centuries. ";
+	if cubbyholes are fixed in place and cubbyholes are in location: say "Then he rises and tucks the strand into one of the cubbyholes; and the moment his hand leaves it, it grows old and dry and brittle as though it has been lying there for centuries. ";
 		move much-knotted string to cubbyholes;
-	otherwise;
+	otherwise:
 		say "Then he rises and lays the string a few feet from himself; and when his hand leaves it, it grows old and dry and brittle as though it has been lying there for centuries. ";
-		move much-knotted string to location;
+		move much-knotted string to location.
-	end if.

 Chapter N - Northern Quarter